cloudfoundry-attic/cfdev/README.md

 1. Set environment variables to point BOSH to your CF Dev instance `eval "$(cf dev bosh env)"`.
 1. Run BOSH `bosh <command you want to run>`.

+## Project Backlog

+Follow the CF Dev team's progress [here](https://github.com/cloudfoundry-incubator/cfdev/projects/1).
+This backlog contains a prioritized list of features and bugs the CF Dev team is working on.
+Check the project board for latest updates on features and when they will be released.

 ## Uninstall

 To stop CF Dev run `cf dev stop`.
 This will completely stop and destory the CF Dev VM.